finbourne/identity-sdk-csharp/sdk/docs/AuthenticationApi.md

                         ""clientSecret"": ""<your-client-secret>""
                     }
                 }");

+            // uncomment the below to use configuration overrides
+            // var opts = new ConfigurationOptions();
+            // opts.TimeoutMs = 30_000;

+            // uncomment the below to use an api factory with overrides
+            // var apiInstance = ApiFactoryBuilder.Build(secretsFilename, opts: opts).Api<AuthenticationApi>();

             var apiInstance = ApiFactoryBuilder.Build(secretsFilename).Api<AuthenticationApi>();
             var userType = "userType_example";  // string | The type of user (should only be personal or service)

             try
             {
+                // uncomment the below to set overrides at the request level
+                // PasswordPolicyResponse result = apiInstance.GetPasswordPolicy(userType, opts: opts);

                 // [EXPERIMENTAL] GetPasswordPolicy: Gets password policy for a user type PasswordPolicyResponse result = apiInstance.GetPasswordPolicy(userType);
                 Console.WriteLine(JsonConvert.SerializeObject(result, Formatting.Indented));